 The Kawasaki Z1 was where it all started for Kawasaki.
 It was the beginning of a new age.
 The Z1 was commissioned by Green HQ as a 750cc in 1967.

 Then in 1968, Honda released the iconic CB750, changing history.
 A fast four!
 Upright!
-Decades later, the CB750 is still a favourite of motorcycle builders and collectors (though they’re in dwindling supply).
+Decades later, the CB750 is still a favourite of motorcycle builders and collectors (though they’re in dwindling supply… and redefined by the Honda CB750 Hornet).

 When Honda released the CB750, Kawasaki went into disarray.
 They couldn’t release an identical capacity bike!
-They went back and retooled to later release the Z1 in 1972.
+They went back and retooled to later release the larger-capacity 903 cc Z1 in 1972.

-In retrospect, you can argue that they made the right decision.
+In retrospect, you can argue that Kawasaki made the right decision.
 Kawasaki, by delaying release of the Z1, chose its own destiny and brand identity.

 The Kawasaki Z1, when released, was a thing of beauty and entirely unique for its time, notable for using a double overhead cam shaft in a production motorcycle, the first to do this at reasonable cost (i.e. not an MV Agusta).